Skip to main content

 Best Practices

-Do not try to build a huge dataset upfront.
-Start with 10 to 20 carefully crafted examples that cover your main use cases.
-Add more examples as you discover edge cases and failures.
+Do not build a huge dataset on day one.
+Start with 10 to 20 examples that cover your main cases.
+Add more as you find edge cases and failures.

 Use Multiple Evaluators

-• Faithfulness catches responses that stray from the context
+• Faithfulness catches answers that stray from the context.

-• Answer Quality catches unhelpful or unclear responses
+• Answer Quality catches unhelpful or unclear answers.

 Set Realistic Thresholds